-|Estimated Study Completion Date :||June 2013|
+|Actual Study Completion Date :||September 25, 2013|

 Experimental: Mobile application Diabetes Doctor

 Other: Diabetes Doctor Mobile app

 Diabetes Doctor is a mobile application software.
 The mobile phone application allows a subject to register blood glucose values obtained from their fingerstick glucose meter readings, the type and amount of insulin they are administering, any notes they would like to document, and the date and time of each entry.
 All data will be entered by the subject manually.
 The data will be submitted through encryption coded private servers and can be retrievable by a physician on a password protected website for privacy.
 A physician will evaluate this information to recommend a change of the subject's insulin regimen.
 The recommended insulin regimen will be delivered to the patient using the same website and received by the subject on the same mobile application software.